About Leiden, the Netherlands

-Heilige Geestweeshuis (Holy Ghost Orphanage)
+14. Heilige Geestweeshuis (Holy Ghost Orphanage)

 Orphans from Leiden and surrounding towns came to live here and were often put to work in the textile industry.
 This building continued to be used as an orphanage until 1961.

 The architect Rutger van Kampen began the construction of the present church around 1390.
 According to some, the tower (built in the sixteenth century) is approximately 100 meters high and could be seen from the North Sea giving it the name ‘Coningh der See’ (King of the Sea).

-Leiden celebrating 3 October
+17. Leiden Celebrating 3 October